Futurity & Maturity

 B. Division of the Individual Stake Monies (divided as specified above)

-1. Grand Futurity Winner receives 20% of the Stake Prize Money.
+1. Grand Futurity Winner receives 20% of the stake prize money.
 Best Futurity Puppy and Best Futurity Junior will each receive 12%, and Best Opposite Winners each receive 8%.

 VIII.
 Selection & Eligibility of Futurity/Maturity Judges